PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

 - If activity type is `Net` or `Net with Separate Fund`, system will create either a `Capital Call` or `Cash Distribution` task based on the difference amount for `Net`.
     - If the difference amount is `Negative`, the system will use a `Capital Call` template to create a task.
     - If the difference amount is `Positive`, the system will use the `Cash Distribution` template to create tasks.
+- When activity task is deleted, system first delete all its task or chat notifications and the delete that tasks.

 **Activity Task Information**
 - Task name will be set to this format: `{Capital Call name} | {Fund Name}`